 Many Americans struggle with their finances, and military members are no exception.
-The difference, however, is compounded by the lifestyle required of military members.
+The difference, however, can be compounded by the military lifestyle.
 It’s not uncommon, for example, for military families to move every few years, or for the servicemember to deploy away from his or her family for months at a time.
 These conditions can make it difficult on family members, particularly for military spouses who may have a more difficult time advancing in their career or finding work with frequent moves.

 This is why Military Saves Week is beneficial for military members and their families.
 This program highlights the need for military members and their families to create a savings plan and reach their financial goals.

 Military Saves Week is a joint program between the DoD and AmericaSaves.org, a non-profit organization chartered to help Americans make better financial decisions.
 Military Saves Week is designed to help bring awareness to good financial habits, saving, and investing.
 You can learn more at MilitarySaves.org, or learn more about a similar initiative called America Saves Week.

 Each year, Military Saves Week highlights several actions people can take to set themselves up for a better financial future.
 These include setting up automated savings, investing for retirement, paying off debt, and more.

 Here are some of the major points highlighted during Military Saves Week 2017:

 The easiest way to break out of the cycle of living paycheck to paycheck is to automatically save part of your paycheck each month, which forces you to live below your means.
 This is the principle of “paying yourself first.”
 I encourage everyone to set up some form of automatic savings plan, whether that is through a paycheck allotment from your military pay, or through an automatic bank transfer.
 Just make sure you have some money going directly into a savings account that you don’t touch unless it is for a specific purpose.
 Even small amounts add up quickly, and before long, you will have a decent amount of money in your savings account that you can use for planned or unplanned expenses.